Concurrent Alcohol and Ultram Abuse

 Concurrent Alcohol and Ultram Abuse Treatment

-Treatment for concurrent Ultram and alcohol abuse will need to address not only the detoxification of the body, but the underlying cause of the abuse.
+Treatment for concurrent Ultram and alcohol abuse will need to address not only the detoxification of the body, but also the underlying causes of the abuse.
 If the patient suffers from a pain disorder (necessitating the Ultram prescription in the first place), alternative methods of pain management will need to be considered.

 Typically, when you seek treatment for substance abuse, you will have an initial assessment by an addiction treatment professional and, afterwards, will enter a period of supervised detoxification.